Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dbacontact.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-Using the `maintenance_reference`, the case can then be updated and the new outlet contact info provided.
+Using the `maintenance_reference`, the case can then be updated and the new DBA contact details provided.
 This will update the main contact for the outlet.
 The `_id` of the contact and `internal_mid` of the location must be provided in the request, and is contained in the the previous create maintenance response.
 The new details can then provided below. `contact_type` also must be provided and should match from the original contact data "OT" currently.